utkarshh-singh/fall-fest-2025-website/index.md

   >

   <p>
-    <strong>Qiskit Fall Fest</strong> is a student-run celebration of learning,
+    <strong>Qiskit Fall Fest 2025</strong> is a student-run celebration of learning,
     making, and community building in quantum computing.
-In 2025, we’re marking
+This year, we’re marking
-    <strong>100 years of quantum</strong>, bringing together curious beginners,
+    <strong>100 years of quantum science</strong> by bringing together curious beginners,
     builders, and mentors for hands-on labs, workshops and a friendly hackathon powered by IBM Quantum and the uOttawa community.
   </p>